 I have been using L'Occitane's 20% Shea Butter Hand Cream for 13 years, and back then a tube cost $16, now it is $28.
 That said, I have tried many other creams in the meantime in an attempt to find a replacement that I equally like at a lower cost, but no such luck.
 Couvent de Minimes' Honey Shea hand cream came very close (and Couvent de Minimes even turned out to be a subdivision of L'Occitane!), and I liked it because BBW carried it so it was conveniently available, but after a year BBW discontinued the line.
 Back to L'Occitane it was.
 What I appreciate most about this formula is its richness to soothe my very dry hands, and yet it leaves my hands soft but not sticky or greasy.
 Also, when washing my hands it does not give me the slippery feel that glycerin hand creams give me and that I truly detest.
 I am not a fan at all of the metal tube packaging.
 While it may appeal to some because of its "authentic, old-time" look, I find the little navy screwtop lid is not very practical and silver metal tube itself starts to look wrinkly and unsightly fairly rapidly.
-When flattening the tube it occasionally tears at the edges and the cream comes oozing out, not a good thing and I hate wasting any of this expensive product.
+The paper label starts coming off quickly and the tube will not stand on its tiny screw cap.
+When flattening the tube the metal occasionally tears at the edges, it then is fairly easy to accidentally get cut when handling the tube, plus cream comes oozing out at those tears, definitely not a good thing either and I hate wasting any of this expensive product.
 But alas, the subpar packaging will not prevent me from repurchasing, even at this high price.

 Age: 19-24 Skin: Combination, Fair-Medium, Warm Hair: Red, Wavy, Coarse Eyes: Brown